konnosoft/Complex.js/README.md

 # Math.js

-Pure JavaScript reimplementation of the Math object
+Pure JavaScript reimplementation of the built-in Math object